getludic/ludic/docs/components.md

 !!! warning "Possible memory leak"

-    The implementation of f-strings requires creation of a temporary dict which can result in hanging objects in memory.
+    The implementation of f-strings requires the creation of a temporary dict which can result in hanging objects in memory.
 To avoid memory leaks, there is the `BaseElement.formatter` attribute which is a context manager clearing the temporary dict on exit.

 **The `BaseElement.formatter` Context Manager**